 - KSRTC Bus Facilities are available every 30 minutes from the City Bus Stand to Chamundi Hill.

 How to Reach

-- By Air: The Temple can be reached through nearby Mysore Airport(7 km) which is connected with regular domestic flights to Delhi, Mumbai.
+- By Air: The Temple can be reached through nearby Mysore Airport(7 km) which is connected with regular domestic flights to Delhi, and Mumbai.

 - By Road: Chamundi Hills rises to a height of 3,489 feet MSL and is viewable from a distance itself while taking a trip towards Mysore.
 There is a great motorable highway to the top.
-From Mysore side, there is also a motorable roadway from its rear side, the Nanjangud side.
+From the Mysore side, there is also a motorable roadway from its rear side, the Nanjangud side.
 Bus amenities are readily available to visit the hills.
 Karnataka State Road Transport Corporation (KSRTC) operates regular bus services every day for the satisfaction of others and pilgrims.

 |Morning Timing||Noon Timing||Evening Timing|